a-finance-bro/polymarket-scraper/nasa_sniper_raspi/README.md

 ## Running the Sniper 🚀

-To run it non-stop and see the status on your monitor:
+To run it non-stop, ensure your virtual environment is activated (`source venv/bin/activate`) and run:

 ```bash
 python3 sniper_pi.py